jfisteus/eyegrade/doc/user-manual/user-manual.rst

 Upgrading from Eyegrade 0.2.x, 0.3.x and 0.4.x to Eyegrade 0.5
 ................................................................

-In order to upgrade from eyegrade 0.2.x, 0.3.x and 0.4.x to eyegrade 0.5,
+In order to upgrade from Eyegrade 0.2.x, 0.3.x and 0.4.x to Eyegrade 0.5,
 follow the instructions at `Updating Eyegrade`_.

+Be aware that Eyegrade 0.5 uses an updated session database schema.
+Although Eyegrade 0.5 is able to work with sessions created by the previous versions of Eyegrade, those previous versions don't work with sessions created by Eyegrade 0.5.

 The main changes of the most recent versions are described in the following blog posts: